mrizaln/madbfs/README.md

   conan install . --build missing -pr:b "${profile_client}" -pr:h "${profile_client}" "&:build_type=${build_type}" -s build_type=Release
   ```

   Then you need to prepare a directory that contains the `madbfs-server` for all architecture.
+The
-The executables should be renamed to have each of their ABI (not arch): `madbfs-server-abi`.
-This step is required because `madbfs` expects `madbfs-server` files to have specified type but on which directory.
+  executables should be renamed to have each of their ABI (not arch): `madbfs-server-abi`.
+This step
+  is required because `madbfs` expects `madbfs-server` files to have specified name and on the same
+  directory.

   ```sh
   mkdkir -p ${servers_path}